 A 12-Club structure league, the Super League embodies the pinnacle of the Rugy league series.
 It is underpinned by two lower Leagues, the BetFred Championship and beneath that the BetFred League 1.
 The structure of the League is such that one team will always be relegated out of the two upper Leagues allowing clubs to move up and down the series and ultimately have a stab at the championship title.
 Never miss a game and be sure to keep an eye out on the latest game shceudle right here!

-There are no events for current selection.
-See more events for Rugby L.
+There are no events for Rugby L. Go to home page.

 The Super League was founded in 1996 and from its start was designed to be a feature of any tv sports guide.
 Conceived by Rupert Murdoch in a time when he was seeking to dominate televised tvsport in Australia.
 Later, he approached several clubs in the UK with a view to putting his concept into action.